skylark-appify/skylark-appify-routers/README.md

 The router support the following three routing engines.

-1.html5 history API egine
+1. html5 history API egine
-2.hash egine
+2. hash egine
-3.internal management engine
+3. internal management engine

 The useHistoryApi attribute and useHashbang attribute of router object are used to control which engine is used：